Shop > Apple trees > Eating apples

 Pollination: Self-fertile.
 Pollination group C

-A sweet, medium-sized apple with a honey-like flavour.
+A sweet, medium-Formd apple with a honey-like flavour.
 The colour is a very appealing shade of red.

 Type: Dessert